Judd Hirsch: Television

-Hirsch co-starred on the CBS Television drama Numb3rs (2005–2010) as Alan Eppes, father of FBI agent Don Eppes (Rob Morrow), and Professor Charlie Eppes (David Krumholtz).
-When Krumholtz was 13, he played the role of a son to Hirsch's father role in Conversations with My Father, a Herb Gardner play for which Hirsch won the Tony Award for Best Performance by a Leading Actor in a Play.
-Krumholtz credits Hirsch with jump-starting his career after Hirsch chose him during the audition process for Conversations.
+Hirsch co-starred on the CBS Television drama Numb3rs (2005–2010) as Alan Eppes, father of FBI agent Don Eppes (Rob Morrow) and Professor Charlie Eppes (David Krumholtz).

+Hirsch has guest-starred on episodes of Warehouse 13, Studio 60 on the Sunset Strip, Law & Order: Special Victims Unit, God Friended Me, and The Whole Truth (he reunited with Numb3rs co-star Rob Morrow), among others and lent his voice to the animated programs Tom Goes to the Mayor and American Dad!
+Hirsch has also appeared several times on the television show Maron as comedian Marc Maron's father; he has had a recurring role on The Goldbergs, playing the father of Jeff Garlin's character.
+In 2016, Hirsch appeared on the CBS comedy series The Big Bang Theory portraying Alfred Hofstadter, the father of Johnny Galecki's character, Leonard.

+From 2014 to 2015, Hirsch appeared as a series regular on the ABC television series Forever.
+From 2017 to 2018, Hirsch starred in the short-lived CBS comedy Superior Donuts which lasted two seasons.

+In early 2020, Hirsch appeared in a scene as the historic Simon Wiesenthal, in season 1, episode 8, of the Amazon Prime Video show Hunters, which stars Al Pacino.

+In 2025, he appeared alongside Linda Lavin in Mid-Century Modern, her final onscreen role before her death.

+Theatre

+Hirsch won the Tony Award for Best Performance by a Leading Actor in a Play for his work in Conversations with My Father, a Herb Gardner play.
 Other noteworthy stage performances include The Hot l Baltimore, Talley's Folly, and his starring role in I'm Not Rappaport, for which Hirsch also won a Tony Award in 1986.

-More recently Hirsch guest-starred on episodes of Warehouse 13, Studio 60 on the Sunset Strip, Law & Order: Special Victims Unit, God Friended Me, and The Whole Truth (he reunited with Numb3rs co-star Rob Morrow), among others and lent his voice to the animated programs Tom Goes to the Mayor and American Dad!
-Judd has also appeared several times on the television show Maron as comedian Marc Maron's father; he has had a recurring role on The Goldbergs, playing the father of Jeff Garlin's character.
-In 2016, Hirsch appeared on the CBS comedy series The Big Bang Theory portraying the father of Johnny Galecki's character, Leonard.

-From 2014 to 2015, he appeared as a series regular on the ABC television series Forever.
-From 2017 to 2018, Hirsch starred in the CBS comedy Superior Donuts which lasted two seasons.

-In early 2020, Hirsch appeared in a scene as the historic Simon Wiesenthal, in season 1, episode 8 of the Amazon Prime Video show Hunters, which stars Al Pacino.
-In 2023, at the age of 87, he became the second-oldest acting nominee for an Academy Award, after Christopher Plummer, for his role in Steven Spielberg's film The Fabelmans (2022).
-He also broke the record for the longest gap between nominations.

 Personal life

 Hirsch was married to his first wife, Elisa Sadaune, from 1963 to 1967.
 Their son, Alex Hirsch, was born in 1966.
-Hirsch married Bonni Sue Chalkin, a fashion designer, in 1992 and the couple divorced in 2005.
-From this second marriage Hirsch has a daughter, Montana, and son, London.
+Hirsch married Bonni Sue Chalkin, a fashion designer, in a Jewish ceremony on December 24, 1992.
+They subsequently divorced in 2005.
+From this second marriage, Hirsch has a daughter, Montana, and a son, London.
+Hirsch is currently married to his third wife, actress, Kathryn Danielle Hirsch.